loxilb-io/loxilbdocs/docs/cmd.md

 ./loxicmd create lb 1.1.1.1 --tcp=1828:1920 --endpoints=2.2.3.4:1
 ```
 ** Please note that round-robin is default mode in loxilb
 ** End-point format is specified as &lt;CIDR:weight&gt;.
-For round-robin, weight has no significance.
+For round-robin, weight(1) has no significance.

 **- NAT66 (round-robin) load-balancer**
 ```